aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-codecommit/README.md

 Enter `yes` at command prompt to apply

-- Use ArgoCD Url, "admin" user and password below to loging to ArgoCD UI
+- Use ArgoCD Url, "admin" user and password below to logging to ArgoCD UI

 ```sh
 echo "ArgoCD URL: https://$TF_VAR_argocd_url"